npackd/npackd-cpp/BUILD.md

     * "File"/"Open file or project"/"CMakeLists.txt"
     * "Projects"/"Import existing build" in Qt creator, choose "C:\builds\npackd-minsizerel"
     * Define the C++ compiler
-* (optional, if you want to profile Npackd with Very Sleepy)

 ## Performance profiling (optional)